tencent cloud

 ssl.endpoint.identification.algorithm

-4. Create a configuration file loading program named CKafkaConfigurer.java.
+4. Create the configuration file loader CKafkaConfigurer.java.

 public class CKafkaConfigurer {